Join me!

 bleached pinecone wreath

-Lay out medium pinecones around the wreath form, with the base of the pinecones touching the wreath.
-Use professional strength glue to attach the first one to the base.
-Add glue to base of the second pinecone and knit the second one into the first one as you attach the base to the wreath form.
+Lay out medium pinecones around the wreath form, with the base touching the wreath.
+Use professional-strength glue to attach the first pinecone to the base.
+Add glue to the base of the second pinecone and knit the second one into the first one as you attach the base to the wreath form.

 bleached pinecone wreath